 What do I need to apply to be licensed as an operator?

-A standard DBS or Disclosure Scotland check (this will not be necessary if a proprietor is already a HBC licensed driver), a suitable premises within the borough for your office and a completed application form.
+A standard DBS or Disclosure Scotland check (this will not be necessary if a proprietor is already a Havant Borough Council licensed driver), a suitable premises within the borough for your office and a completed application form.

 How long does a licence last?